SunburntRock89/Sprint-Key-Mod-Beta-1.8.1/README.md

 **Requires ModLoader**
 ## Install Instructions
 1. Install ModLoader
+2. Download the mod from the Releases section of the repository.
-2. Place mod in your Mods folder or use Loader Mods in MultiMC
+3. Place zip file in your Mods folder or use Loader Mods in MultiMC